-Flood control WP-6 is included in the Papillion Creek Watershed Partnership's Watershed Management Plan to provide flood control, prevent streambank erosion, provide aquatic habitat, and increase access to natural resources for recreation.
-Design began in FY 2016, construction is currently underway and is expected to be complete in 2021.
+Flood control reservoir Portal Recreation Area is included in the Papillion Creek Watershed Partnership's Watershed Management Plan to provide flood control, prevent streambank erosion, provide aquatic habitat, and increase access to natural resources for recreation.
+Construction was substantially complete in December 2020 and the site was opened to the public in September 2021.
+The City of Papillion operates and maintains the recreation site and have named it Portal Recreation Area.